 How long does the battery last?

 The SoundLink Revolve+ II has an auto-off feature you can adjust in the Bose Connect app, setting your speaker to power off automatically after a set period of time.
 This feature will only kick in if your speaker is completely inactive, and you can also disable it altogether if you don’t want it ever to power off.
-Similarly, if you leave your speaker unplugged and unused for three or more days with a 10% battery life or less, it will automatically enter battery protection mode.
+Similarly, leaving your speaker unplugged and unused for three or more days with a 10% battery life or less will automatically enter battery protection mode.
 Once it is in this mode, you’ll need to plug it into a power source to turn it back on.

 An LED light near the speaker’s power button indicates its charging status.
 When it glows green, the battery has a medium to full charge.
 A stable yellow glow means it has a medium charge.
-When it blinks yellow, it means it is actively charging, and when it blinks red, it means it is almost completely depleted.
+When it blinks yellow, it means it is actively charging; when it blinks red, it is almost completely depleted.

 How does the Bose SoundLink Revolve+ II sound?